TobiasLaross/Hass-Lynk-Co/README.md

    - Set the start and end times for "dark hours" to limit automatic data updates during certain hours.

 ## Features and Usage
-The device will auto-update once every other hour by default and is configurable in the options flow to update between 1-24 hours per update.
+The device will auto-update once every other hour by default and is configurable in the options flow to update every 1-24 hours.
-The system seem to be more stable with longer intervals, use force_update_data service to update when needed instead.
+The system seems to be more stable with longer intervals, use force_update_data service to update when needed instead.
 The device will also update itself when expecting a new state after a service has been called.

 ### Services